 Am I eligible for an Illinois K-12 education expense credit?

-- your student attended kindergarten (at a school that also has a first grade) through twelfth grade at a public or nonpublic school in Illinois during 2011.
+* your student attended kindergarten (at a school that also has a first grade) through twelfth grade at a public or non public school in Illinois during 2014.

 NOTE: If you home school your children see Publication 119, K-12 Education Expense Credit General Rules and Requirements for Home Schools.

 NOTE: If you are the parents or legal guardians of a qualified student and you are filing separate Illinois returns, you may each claim an education expense credit.
 However, you both may not claim a credit for the same expenses, and the total amount of credit claimed between both parents or guardians may not exceed $500.